ana11090/huddle-landing-page/README.md

-# Frontend Mentor - Huddle landing page with alternating feature blocks Challange
+# Summary - Frontend Mentor - Huddle landing page with alternating feature blocks Challange

-I built a project following the Fronted Mentor Challenge.
+I built a landing page following the Fronted Mentor Challenge.
 I used HTLM and CSS.

 Here is the link to the Fronted Mentor page: https://www.frontendmentor.io/challenges/huddle-landing-page-with-alternating-feature-blocks-5ca5f5981e82137ec91a5100.
 You can check out the intended design.